pablosmedina/ckite/README.md

 ## Overview

-A JVM implementation of the [Raft distributed consensus algorithm](http://raftconsensus.github.io/) written in Scala.
-CKite is a library with an easy to use api for both Java and Scala to be used by distributed applications needing consensus agreement.
+A __JVM__ implementation of the [Raft distributed consensus algorithm](http://raftconsensus.github.io/) written in Scala.
+CKite is a library with an easy to use api for both __Java and Scala__ to be used by distributed applications needing consensus agreement.

 ## Status

 CKite covers all the major topics of Raft including leader election, log replication, log compaction and cluster membership changes.
-Checkout the latest release 0.1.3 from Sonatype following the instructions detailed below to start playing with it.
+Checkout the latest __Release 0.1.3__ from Sonatype following the instructions detailed below to start playing with it.
 Performance tests will be included soon.